- Campus screens

 - Primary reason for applying to take Emerging Thought Leaders program

-- Preference will be given to individuals in under-represented groups to elevate diversity of experts in the media, please let us know if you are in an underrepresented group or if there are other factors that we should consider
+- A core focus of the Emerging Thought Leaders program is to elevate diversity of experts in the media.
+Please let us know if you identify as being in an underrepresented group or if there are other factors that we should consider.